Xilinx/SDAccel-Tutorials/docs/controlling-vivado-impl/README.md

 # Putting it All Together

-The following section summarizes all the steps to control Vivado implementation with the XOCC command, optimize design with the Vivado tool, and reuse implemented dcp to generate the platform file.
+The following section summarizes all the steps to control Vivado tools implementation with the XOCC command, optimize design with the Vivado tools, and reuse implemented dcp to generate the platform file.
 You might use it as a quick reference for commands.

 1. Set up the environment and working directory.